-If one only focuses on the low-energy physics, say within $5\,\mathrm{eV}$ of the Fermi level, one would notice that the In 5p states are homogeneously distributed among the valence and conduction bands.
-On the other hand, the s orbitals are more concentrated at the bottom of the valence and conduction bands.
-This implies that the effects of In 5s and 5p orbitals in the supercell electronic structure are distinct.
+If one only focuses on the low-energy physics, say within 5 eV of the Fermi level, one would notice that the In 5p states are homogeneously distributed among the valence and conduction bands.
+On the other hand, the s orbitals are more concentrated at the bottom of the valence and 5p orbitals in the supercell electronic structure are distinct.
 The non-homogeneously distributed In 5s states may be crucial in determining the topological properties of the supercell.
 From the DOS at the Γ point (not shown here), we also observe that the VBM is mostly composed of Se 4p states, while the CBM is dominated by Bi 6p states.
 This implies that the nontrivial topological band inversion has already been removed at 12.5% of In substitution.

-FIG. 5. (a) Wannier-interpolated bandstructure of In_2Se_3 , with color code indicating In 5s character. (b) Same but with In 5s levels shifted upward by $0.79 \, \text{eV}$.
+FIG. 5. (a) Wannier-interpolated bandstructure of In_2Se_3 , with color code indicating In 5s character. (b) Same but with In 5s levels shifted upward by 0.79 eV.